IDMNYU/DM-GY6063A-Creative-Coding/README.md

 - **Reading**: No Reading this week.
 - **Assignment**: Work on Final Projects.

-**Week 14:** Final Project Presentations.
-All homework assignments due
+**Week 14:** All final projects and homework assignments due, 12/14/16

 * * *